 April 21, 1949 - The Medical Association of the State of Alabama presented Dr. P.L.
 Hollingsworth of Belleville, Ala. a Certificate of Distinction for 50 years in the practice of medicine.

 April 21, 1966 – During his campaign for a second term, former Alabama Gov. John Patterson visited Evergreen, Ala. at 4 p.m. and delivered a “major address” from a bandstand in “No Man’s Land” in downtown Evergreen, Ala.
-He was preceeded by Rebe Gosdin and the Sunny Valley Gang.
+He was preceded by Rebe Gosdin and the Sunny Valley Gang.
+The Gosdin group appeared with Patterson during his successful first campaign for governor in 1958.

 April 21, 1972 – A number of awards were presented at the Evergreen High School athletic banquet, including Whalon Oliver, Evergreen Civil Air Patrol Best Lineman Award; Wavie Ausby, WBLO Best Back Trophy and Basketball MVP Trophy; Marshall Davis, Best Sportsmanship Trophy; Frank Murphy, and Evergreen Jaycees Best All Around Player Award.
 Coach Wendell Hart was also presented with a special award in honor of his retirement after 26 years as a coach.